 NWS warnings are county-anchored.
 They are issued for specific Forecast Office areas of responsibility, validated against specific gauge stations, and aimed at specific population centers where the warning will be read by emergency managers and the public.

 That structure means the places that are best protected are the places with the most infrastructure.
 Trenton has a Thompson River gauge.
 Chillicothe has a Grand River gauge.
 Sumner has a Grand River gauge.
 The named cities in the warning text get the warning text.
+They get crest forecasts measured to the tenth of a foot, days in advance.

 The blind spots are the small-creek tributaries between the gauges.
 Ungauged headwaters in low-density rural areas drain into the named rivers on a delay — sometimes minutes, sometimes a few hours — and the agricultural land along those creeks is where the silent damage shows up: pasture inundation, equipment displacement, livestock cut off from higher ground, county roads turned into low-water crossings without signage.
+Their rise can come hours after the rain has stopped — driven by the same upstream water now moving downstream toward the Grand.
+By the time the Sumner gauge reads 31.6 feet on Wednesday, a great deal of that water will have already passed through small unnamed creeks across rural Linn, Carroll, and Chariton counties to get there.

-This is one of the structural blind spots TKC will be investigating as part of an in-development interactive hydrology surface (project working name: `/weather/hydrology`).
+This is one of the structural blind spots TKC is investigating as part of an in-development interactive hydrology surface (project working name: `/weather/hydrology`).
 The thesis: most of the data needed to surface ungauged-tributary risk is already public — USGS Water Services, NOAA's National Water Prediction Service, NWS MRMS QPE, the USGS Watershed Boundary Dataset — and the missing piece is not better physics but better visualization of what NOAA and USGS already publish.

 What's next